up42/docs/source/going-further/core-concepts.rst

 Each processing block provides an `input and an ouput capability <block-capabilities>`, specifying the input & output data types, and which data or processing blocks can precede or follow on the selected processing block.

-You can think of blocks as a function that receives some input and returns some output -- packaged as a Docker image.

 .. _workflows-definition:

 Workflows